The following material is adapted from the National Cancer Institute1.

 Immunotherapy is a treatment that uses the person’s immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body’s natural defenses against cancer.

 Immune checkpoint inhibitor therapy is a type of immunotherapy.
-Pembrolizumab is a immune checkpoint inhibitor that may be used to treat bile duct cancer.
+Durvalumab and Pembrolizumab are immune checkpoint inhibitors that may be used to treat bile duct cancer.

 Clinical trials